Review | I downloaded America’s first coronavirus exposure app. You should too.

-For the last week and a half, 35 Washington Post staff members have been helping me test America’s first exposure-notification app using technology from Apple and Google.
+For the past week and a half, 35 Washington Post staff members have been helping me test America’s first exposure-notification app using technology from Apple and Google.
 It’s called Covidwise, and works in the state of Virginia.
 Made by state health departments, similar apps are also now available in North Dakota (Care19 Alert), Wyoming (also called Care19 Alert), and Alabama (Guidesafe).
+A Pennsylvania app is due to arrive in September and will be compatible with one from Delaware.
 In total, 20 states and territories are developing apps that will cover nearly half the U.S. population.
+(We’ll continue to update as more arrive.)

 My takeaway: Despite its eerie power, this type of app isn’t a privacy invasion.
-It never records your location or shares who you come in contact with.
+It never records your location or shares whom you come in contact with.
 But it’s also possible apps like Covidwise aren’t very effective — in our team’s first 10 days of testing, we didn’t get a single exposure alert.

 To really discover the potential of this tech, lots and lots of us would need to use it.
 You’ve not got much to lose, and there’s a lot we could all gain.